LibraryCarpentry/lc-shell/_episodes/05-counting-mining.md

 > {: .solution}
 {: .challenge}

-> ## Counting number of files, part II
+> ## Counting number of files and directories, part II
-> In the earlier counting exercise in this episode, you tried counting the number
+> In an earlier counting exercise in this episode, you tried counting the number
 > of files and directories in the current directory.
 >
 > * Recall that the command `ls -l | wc -l` took us quite far, but the result was one
 >   too high because it included the "total" line in the line count.
-> * With the knowledge of `grep`, can you figure out how to exclude the "total"
+> * With your knowledge of `grep`, can you figure out how to exclude the "total"
 >   line from the `ls -l` output?
 > * Hint: You want to exclude any line *starting*
 >   with the text "total".
 The hat character (^) is used